relatedcode/RelatedDB/README.md

 For refreshing the user interface upon database changes, you can use the Database Observers.

-Checking all the possible changes for the User class would be:
+To observe all possible changes for the User class:

 ```swift
 let types: [RDObserverType] = [.insert, .update, .delete]